londogard/londogard/_posts/2020-11-07-snake-kotlin-multiplatform.md

 3. Reinforcement learning to train a bot (might be a future blog!)
 4. Better & cleaner code!

-## Part 3: True multiplatform (moving to JS & Native)
+# Part 3: True multiplatform (moving to JS & Native)

-First off, this part is more of a reader exercise.
+I'll begin by saying that this part is more of a reader exercise.
 If you want the code please go to the [GitHub repository](https://github.com/londogard/snake-js-jvm-native).
+The idea is that this part will be solved by yourself during the workshop this is intended for.

 All the snake-related code that isn't in your `main.kt`-file should be moved into `src/commonMain/kotlin` which makes it **multiplatform**-code.
 This means that it can target JS, Native & JVM instantly!